Meco, 43 Years of History

 In 1977, Ángel Américo Cerdas – known as Meco – and his son Carlos Cerdas founded the company that proudly bears the father’s name.
 This was the effort of a humble man who started as an unskilled workman to become, over the years, a successful businessman.
 It was a combination of vision, effort and work to turn into the most important construction company in the region.

-Back in the day, the industry worked differently; manually removing sand from the river and selling it right on the spot; also taking the sand in a Ford truck wherever the customer wanted it; or renting a stone crusher and sell sand and stone with two small trucks and two dump trucks, a 922 and a 950.
+, the industry worked differently; manually removing sand from the river and selling it right on the spot; also taking the sand in a Ford truck wherever the customer wanted it; or renting a stone crusher and sell sand and stone with two small trucks and two dump trucks, a 922 and a 950.
 Over time, the company grew to the point of buying heavy machinery that was previously rented from the Costa Rican Electricity Institute (ICE) for the Cachí hydroelectric project.
 Moreover, the company set up a block factory that over the years would become the Meco aggregate plant in Cartago.

 With the reputation of an excellent work, in 1977 Meco was able to rent more heavy machinery from ICE in large-scale hydroelectric projects, such as the Arenal hydroelectric project, projects that consolidated Constructora Meco as a leader in the construction industry in Costa Rica.